defkef/defkef.github.io/about.md

 I don't know yet :)

-It's probably about programming and a collection of other blog posts, conference talks and articles I find worth knowing.
+It's probably about programming and a collection of other blog posts, conference talks and articles I find worth sharing.

 Thank you for reading.